What you need to know about remote working risks

 While workers’ comp laws vary by state, the insurance generally covers telecommuters.
 If a remote employee is injured at home and files a claim, they must prove that the incident occurred during business hours while performing work duties.

-It’s unlikely a remote employee who contracts COVID-19 could prove they became ill because of their job.
-But If you have a coronavirus-related claim, call your insurance agent to verify workers’ comp laws in your geographic area and the terms of your policy.
+It’s unlikely a remote employee who contracts COVID-19 or any other serious illness could prove they became ill because of their job.
+But If you have a illness-related claim, call your insurance agent to verify workers’ comp laws in your geographic area and the terms of your policy.

 These guidelines may not apply to every person working from home for your business.
 Contractors (1099 workers) and freelancers are not eligible for benefits under your workers’ compensation policy.